dvbmgr/NetteNet/README.md

 ## Information

-This makes use of erlang-json, see json/README.md for more informations.
+This makes use of [erlang-json](https://github.com/hio/erlang-json).
+You have to put in in /json/.